 Neither of these Zoho Desk service plans offer advanced analytics and reporting.
 Companies wanting larger volumes of data to make strategic planning decisions should consider trying out LiveHelpNow or Zendesk instead.

 What Users Think About Zoho Desk

-Our readers are very happy with Zoho Desk, giving it a 5 out of 5-star rating.
+Many users are very happy with Zoho Desk, giving it a 5 out of 5-star rating.
 They say the company excels at designing a user-friendly interface and extensive tools to manage tickets.
 Some users acknowledge that the initial configuration of the system can be a bit challenging but have had no problems once it set up.
-Learn more about the pros and cons of this help desk software on our Zoho Desk User Review page.

 Where to Find Zoho Desk